 Treatment: Moderate “load” activities like walking protects cartilage, but running can only add to the damage.
 Switch to low-impact sports like cycling, swimming and rowing.

 For athletes and patients with an active lifestyle, and really, for anyone who likes being able to walk, DeLoor Podiatry recommends cartilage rejuvenation: cell-based cartilage repair before the damage becomes worse.
-This include platelet-rich plasma (PRP) or stem cell injections.
+This include Rejuvenation Therapy injections (RTI).
 More on this below.

 Inability to wear high heels, shifting, popping, cracking ankles, too much extra movement in the joint– this is caused by ligament damage, and in turn can cause cartilage damage and loss.